 Fashion companies and vertical businesses often sell through a multitude of channels.
 However, not all the orders are placed at the same time.
 Important customers may place orders late, therefore it is important to protect stock for them.
 The S/4HANA 1709 Fashion and Vertical Business solution offers a powerful and integrated stock protection mechanism to ensure that fashion companies do not run the risk of losing their most valuable customers.

 Stock Protection on SAP S/4HANA for Fashion works by prioritizing demand plans during the sales cycle.
 Unpredictable problems, such as increased demand, can lead to critical situations in order processing, which ideally should be prevented before they arise.
 In such cases, fashion companies must prioritize customers, channels, or markets, to ensure that the most important customers are served first.
 Stock protection helps companies achieve this goal by protecting inventory for high priority demand even if important sales orders are received late and low priority orders precede them.

-For e.g. a fashion company has multiple sales channels: Retail, e-commerce, and Wholesale. e-commerce has the priority 1, Retail has the priority 2, and Wholesale has the priority 3 as below:
+For e.g. a fashion company has multiple sales channels: Retail, e-commerce, and Wholesale. e-commerce is set as priority 1, Retail as priority 2, and Wholesale as priority 3 as below:

 02. Demand and Supply Segmentation

 Fashion companies today face intense competition in an increasingly customer-centric global market.
 Therefore, it becomes important to streamline internal processes and logistics around the unique requirements of each market through appropriate sourcing, planning, and supply of goods.

 To help fashion brands manage demand and supply better, Demand and Supply Segmentation on SAP S/4HANA Fashion is designed to categorize stock logically, based on specific criteria.

 Using segmentation on SAP S/4HANA for Fashion, you can order materials of different quality levels, for different customer channels, and from different countries of origin.

 This way, you can easily manage supply with greater visibility into stock, separated by channels.